Teaching Team: Mr Mackinnon, Mrs Banner and Mrs Johnson

 Year 2 Curriculum Information

-Working with your child this term will be Mr Mackinnon and Mrs Johnson.
+Working with your child this term will be Mr Mackinnon, Mrs Banner and Mrs Johnson.

 In addition, your child will be learning about the following: